Mental Capacity Act

 Guidance to assessing mental capacity and making best interests decisions

 The Mental Capacity Act (MCA) sub group for the Derby and Derbyshire Safeguarding Adults Boards would like to extend their thanks and gratitude to Waltham Forest Safeguarding Adults Board for their permission to use the guidance to assessing mental capacity and making best interests decisions document that was produced by their MCA sub group in 2021.
-This guidance, which is attached to this page, aims to “demystify the Mental Capacity Act and make key aspects workable in practice.”
+This guidance, attached to this page, aims to “demystify the Mental Capacity Act and make key aspects workable in practice.”

 The A to Z of the Mental Capacity Act